IS-Senior-Project-Team/Senior-Project-1/senior-project-1/README.md

 ## Development server

-Run `ng serve` for a dev server.
+In the senior-project-1 directory, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## JSON server

+In the root directory, run `json-server --watch db.json` for a json server.
+Navigate to `http://localhost:3000/`.

 ## Code scaffolding